-Our focus on research and clinical development requires substantial investments that continue to increase as we advance each drug candidate through the development cycle.
-While we believe that our strategy has the potential to create significant value if one or more of our drug candidates demonstrates positive clinical results and receives regulatory approval in one or more major markets, drug development is an inherently uncertain process and there is a high risk of failure at every stage prior to approval and the timing and outcome of clinical trial results are very difficult to predict.
-Clinical development success and failures can have an unpredictable and disproportionate positive or negative impact on our scientific and medical prospects, financial prospects, financial condition, and market value.
+Our focus on research and clinical development requires substantial investments that continue to increase as we advance each drug candidate through each phase of the development cycle.
+In addition to advancing our proprietary programs that are currently in clinical development, we are committed to continuing to make significant investments to advance new opportunities from our earlier stage research discovery pipeline.
+For example, we started a Phase 1 clinical study for NKTR-181 on March 21, 2011.
+While we believe that our substantial investment in research and development has the potential to create significant value if one or more of our drug candidates demonstrates positive clinical results and/or receives regulatory approval in one or more major markets, drug research and development is an inherently uncertain process and there is a high risk of failure at every stage prior to approval and the timing and outcome of clinical trial results is extremely difficult to predict.
+In addition, we continually prioritize our programs, and as a result of prioritization of our drug candidate pipeline opportunities, we do not currently intend to advance NKTR-105 (PEGylated docetaxel), currently in an ongoing Phase I clinical study, into Phase 2 clinical studies.
+Clinical development successes and failures can have a disproportionate positive or negative impact on our scientific and medical prospects, financial prospects, financial condition, and market value.